dpak11/tokeniser/README.md

-# tokeniser
+# Tokie

-`Tokeniser` lets you securely transmit cookie data from server(NodeJS) to client browser in a compact, self-contained manner.
-To ensure integrity, unique `cookie signature`(digest) is attached along with `obfuscated` cookie data using a combination of `secretkey` and `SHA256` hashing.
+`Tokie` lets you securely transmit cookie data and token from server(NodeJS) to client browser in a compact, self-contained manner.
+To ensure integrity, unique `signature`(digest) is attached along with `obfuscated` cookie or token using your `secretkey`